-The opening tee shot at Tobacco Road is played through a gap in two steep grass-covered dunes to a partially obscured fairway.
+The opening tee shot at Tobacco Road is played through a gap between two steep grass-covered dunes to a partially obscured fairway.
 If played from the correct tees, getting the drive over and past the dunes isn’t difficult.
-But the fact that these battlements are there at all is a signal that this is not going to be a typical round, and this is not a typical golf course–at least by American standards.
+But the fact that these battlements are there at all is a signal that this is not going to be a typical round, and this is not a typical golf course — at least by American standards.

 There are few places in U.S. golf as polarizing as Tobacco Road, about halfway between Pinehurst and Raleigh, because there are few that are anything like it.
-The course sits alone in a rural wooded area that touches parts of an old quarry while sporting superior natural golf amenities like sandy soil, dense landscapes of pine, several creek crossings, ridges and gentle tilts of land.
+The course sits alone in a rural wooded area that touches parts of an old quarry and sports superior natural golf amenities like sandy soil, dense landscapes of pine, several creek crossings, ridges and gentle tilts of land.

-These features — and those created by architect Mike Strantz, like those opening dunes and large sand caverns and washes — confront the player on nearly every shot, forcing you to constantly assess line, distance and risk.
+These features — along with those created by architect Mike Strantz, like those opening dunes and large sand caverns and washes — confront the player on nearly every shot, forcing you to constantly assess line, distance and risk.

 But lots of courses do that.
 What really sets Tobacco Road apart–and what puts certain golfers off–is the relentlessness of these decisions and the equally relentless severity of unconventional shapes in the fairways, bunkers and greens.

 It can be mentally and visually disorienting.
 Strantz’s landforms (he passed away in 2005) confuse depth perception and juxtapose natural ingredients in ways that are as jarring and surreal as they are aesthetically stimulating.

 Fairways appear, bubble and vanish.
 The greens seem to expand and creep like elongated forms of Silly Putty.
 The acres of scrub and washouts seem cruel and unusual if you lose your gamble and find your ball in one.
 These holes get in your face and in your head.
 It’s also one of a handful of American courses where’s it’s almost impossible to take a poor photograph.